nathanjchan/college-scorecard/README.md

 # college-scorecard
-Explored and analyzed data about US colleges.
+Explored and analyzed data about US colleges using R with ggplot2.